Military Science Program (ROTC)

 The traditional MLS program is four years: a two-year Basic Course (six credit hours/year), for which no military obligation is incurred, and a two-year Advanced Course (six credit hours/year), plus a US Military History Course (3 credits); for which there is a military obligation.

-The Advanced Course is comprised of MLS 301 & MLS 311, MLS 302 & MLS 312, MLS 401 & MLS 411, MLS 402 & MLS 412, and MLS 480.
-Upon completion of this sequence and successful completion of Advanced Camp students are commissioned as Second Lieutenants in the Army, Army National Guard, or Army Reserve.
+The Advanced Course refers to the third and fourth year of the MSL curriculum that prepares Cadets for Advanced Camp.
+Advanced Course enrollment requires completion of the Basic Course or Basic Camp.
+Advanced Course is comprised of MLS 301 & MLS 311MLS 302 & MLS 312, MLS 401 & MLS 411, MLS 402 & MLS 412 and MLS 480.
+Cadets that complete the Advanced Course and Cadet Summer Training Upon will be commissioned as Second Lieutenants in the Army, Army National Guard, or Army Reserve.
 Based on the students’ area of study, Military Science 300- and 400- level courses continue to bear free elective credit that may be used toward a student's 120 hours needed to graduate.

 Curriculum